-Throughout the course of FD treatment, it is quite often documented that a patient with a posterior disc herniation exhibits centralizing symptoms, with high incidence of resolution.
-What this means is, pain experienced further down the extremity will slowly “raise” back up the limb until it is “centralized” back into the lower back.
+Throughout the course of Flexion Distraction treatment, it is quite often documented that a patient with a posterior disc herniation (discs that have moved toward the spine) exhibits centralizing symptoms, with high incidence of resolution.
+What this means is, pain that is felt further down the extremity will slowly “raise” back up the limb until it is “centralized” back into the lower back.
 Further treatment may completely resolve the pain.
 In other words, those patients with posterior disc herniation often benefit from this type of therapy.

 Who Can Benefit from Flexion Distraction Therapy?

 Posterior disc herniations are not the only cases that benefit from this type of care.
 The tables we have at Herrington Family Chiropractic also have a section in the center of them that can be dropped down.
 This extra space is excellent at treating mid to late term pregnant patients, as well as anyone who has some extra “fluff” around the midsection. (enough to make it uncomfortable to lay face down).

 Beyond table accommodations, Flexion Distraction therapy is amazing at stretching the stubborn muscles in the low back between the ribs and pelvis.
 While it is typical for patients to have tight muscles here without realizing it, it does quickly become apparent to Dr. Herrington during the physical examination.
 In this way, Flexion Distraction Therapy may be used as an adjunctive therapy prior to the adjustment, if you typically experience a tight stiff low back.

 Contraindications for Flexion Distraction Therapy